BotMill/fb-botmill/README.md

 **Key components in building your ChatBot**
 - @Bot - annotating a class with @Bot will mark the class as a Facebook ChatBot behaviour.
+- @BotEncryption - use to create an isolated java class to handle encryption.
+- @BotConfiguration - use to create an isolated java class to handle one time processes that needs to happen before any bots are created.
 - @FbBotMillInit - can be use to annotate a method and invoke it prior to any @FbBotMillController annotated methods.
 - @FbBotMillController - Use to create a method that catches specific user-driven event (such as user entering a message, selecting a quick reply etc.
 - FbBot.reply() - allows the developers to create a response based on the @FbBotMillController event.
 For the list of all events and reply, go to our Wiki page [here](https://github.com/BotMill/fb-botmill/wiki/Code-Snippets)